 H0: the mean human body temperature is smaller or equal to 98.6°F.

-H_A: mean human body temperature is greater than 98.6°F.
+HA: mean human body temperature is greater than 98.6°F.

-One-sided versus two-sided tests (human body temperature)
+One-sided versus two-sided tests (human body temperature) (based on the increased sample size)